Hope Creek Care Center SOLD

 "Make sure the residents of the home are able to stay in their home.
 The jobs, the employees continue to be employed at the home and the tax payers are relieved of a responsibility," said Richard.

-The center was initially listed for $19 million dollars, that figure represents the debt the county had related to the nursing home.
+The center was initially listed for $19 million, that figure represents the debt the county had related to the nursing home.
 That price dropped to $4 million.
 The board say COVID-19 played a role in the drastic price drop.

 "Nursing homes are a hotbed of COVID activity, so unfortunately that offer for $6 million didn't pan out."